 Most experts advise using a powder cleaning like Bar Keeper’s Friend or Bon Ami because most stains on quartz are caused by liquid that was allowed to linger on the surface for too long.
 You can utilize a nylon pad or brush, sprinkle the powder over the stain, and scrub.
 Apply glass cleaner on top of minor surface spots and scrub away with a nylon scrub pad made of non-abrasive material.
 These techniques will clean quartz of stains but won’t repair a broken resin.

 One can stain white quartz countertops, but the whole process can be easily prevented by taking preventative measures.
+Learning what to do when they stain is also essential in keeping them clean and pristine.

 If you want help picking out and installing countertops for your home, call Granite Dude at (602) 513-6886, and we’ll be happy to assist you.
 Granite Dude is an installer of natural stone countertops for kitchens and bathrooms.